plausible/docs/docs/manual-link-tagging.md

 ---
-title: Manual link tagging with query parameters
+title: Manual link tagging with UTM tags and other query parameters
 ---

-To minimize the amount of traffic that falls within the "[no referrer](top-referrers.md)" category, you can add special query parameters to your links.
+To minimize the amount of traffic that falls within the "[no referrer](top-referrers.md)" category, you can add special query parameters including UTM tags to your links.

-Whenever you post a link online or send it to someone, you can choose to add a special query parameter to the link.
-When the `?ref=<value>` query parameter is present, Plausible Analytics will show it as the referral source.
+Whenever you post a link in social media or send it to someone via email, you can choose to add a special query parameter to the link.
+When for instance `?ref=<value>` query parameter is present, Plausible Analytics will show it as the referral source.

 `ref`, `source`, `utm_source`, `utm_medium` and `utm_campaign` query parameters are all valid and supported.